Late ovulation: how it can affect your fertility

 Updated on

 When you decide to start trying for a baby, the first thing most of us will do is look at tracking ovulation, whether that's by using an ovulation calculator or ovulation test strips.
-But sometimes, for various reasons, late ovulation can occur, making working out when exactly you should be baby-making tricky.
+But sometimes, for various reasons, late ovulation can occur, making it trickier to work out when exactly you should be trying to conceive.

-We spoke to Dr Shazia Malik, Consultant Obstetrician and Gynaecologist at The Portland Hospital (part of HCA Healthcare UK), to find out more about late ovulation including causes and when to seek help.
+We spoke to Dr Shazia Malik, Consultant Obstetrician and Gynaecologist at The Portland Hospital (part of HCA Healthcare UK) and Sandy Christiansen, Lead Fertility Coach & Clinical Embryologist at Béa Fertility, to find out more about late ovulation including causes and when to seek help.

 What is late ovulation?

 Ovulation is the release of a mature egg from an ovary each month during the menstrual cycle.
-It's triggered by the monthly fluctuation of certain hormones, namely: oestrogen, progesterone, luteinizing hormone, and follicle-stimulating hormone.
+It's triggered by the monthly fluctuation of certain hormones, namely: a gonadotropin-releasing hormone which causes the pituitary gland in your brain to produce follicle-stimulating hormone and luteinising hormone.

 Everyone’s menstrual cycle is different.
 On average, ovulation typically occurs around day 14 of the cycle, but it varies from person to person.
-Late or delayed ovulation is when ovulation occurs after day 21 of your menstrual cycle.
+Late ovulation is considered to be when ovulation occurs after day 21 of your menstrual cycle.

 Causes of late ovulation

-Late ovulation can occur from time to time in almost any woman.
-Infrequent late ovulation is not typically a cause for concern, only if it’s consistently late might it be worth investigating.
+Late ovulation can occur from time-to-time in almost any woman.
+Infrequent late ovulation is not typically a cause for concern, but if it’s consistently late it might it be worth investigating.
+When it comes to psychological stress and breastfeeding as a cause for late ovulation, the changes to menstruation and fertility are usually only temporary.
+In the case of an underlying medical condition, treatment can often restore normal ovulation and improve a person’s chances of conceiving.

 Stress